PASTA: Is Multiple Object Tracking a Matter of Specialization

 Experimental Results

-Our experiments on MOTSynth demonstrate that reducing negative interference enhances association metrics.
-Zero-shot evaluations on real-world datasets (MOT17, PersonPath22) illustrate the improved generalization achieved by composing expert modules.
+Our experiments on MOTSynth show that reducing negative interference enhances association metrics.
+Zero-shot evaluations (Tab.
+1) on real-world datasets (MOT17, PersonPath22) illustrate the improved generalization achieved by composing expert modules.

 Acknowledgements